-The first day
+\ The first day

-As a result of Covid-19, schools will be a little different this year.
-Your school will inform you of arrangements for bringing your child to school and collecting your child, what to expect in the classroom and in the yard, and what protocols and practices may be in place to keep children safe in school.
+Your school will inform you of arrangements for bringing your child to school and collecting your child, what to expect in the classroom or yard and the protocols and practices in place to keep children safe.
+Many schools will hold an introductory meeting for new parents and guardians.

 It is important that you establish a good routine early.
 Check that all items - uniform, bag - are ready for the morning.
-Do this in a calm fashion and don't have your child over-excited or anxious going to bed.
+Do this in a calm fashion and don't have your child overexcited or anxious going to bed.
 Give plenty of time in the morning for dressing, washing and eating a good breakfast.
 It is important that your child arrives at school before class starts as children can find it intimidating to walk into a class already in progress.

-On the big day, if you are feeling upset, don't show it.
-Leave your child with the teacher, and tell the child you will be back at the appropriate time to collect him/her.
+Leave your child with the teacher, and tell the child you will be back at the appropriate time to collect them.
 If your child is upset, trust the teacher.
 The teacher is experienced and knows how to comfort an anxious child.
-Sometimes a small toy from home can be a comfort.
+If you are feeling upset, share these feelings with a partner/friend and not your child.